seznam/ima/docs/tutorial/adding-some-state.md

 the following optional section [Notes on communication between controllers and views](#notes-on-communication-between-controllers-and-views).

-### Notes on communication between controllers and views
+## Notes on communication between controllers and views

-There are three ways the controlles and views communicate:
+There are three ways the controllers and views communicate:

-- by passing state from the controller to the view &ndash; this is the most common way of passing information
+1. **By passing state from the controller to the view &ndash;** this is the most common way of passing information.
-- by emitting DOM events from the view and listening for them in the controller or parent components (using the `ima/event/EventBus`) &ndash; this is the most common way of notifying the controller or a parent UI component of the user's actions in the view
+2. **By emitting DOM events** from the view and listening for them in the controller or parent components (using the `@ima/event/EventBus`) &ndash; this is the most common way of notifying the controller or a parent UI component of the user's actions in the view.
-- by emitting "global" events in the controller and / or view and listening for them in the controller and / or view (using the `ima/event/Dispatcher`) &ndash; this is used only in very specific situations, like when the UI needs to be notified about an external event captured by the controller and updating the state is not practical.
+3. **By emitting "global" events** in the controller and / or view and listening for them in the controller and / or view (using the `@ima/event/Dispatcher`) &ndash; this is used only in very specific situations, like when the UI needs to be notified about an external event captured by the controller and updating the state is not practical.

-#### Passing state
+### 1. Passing state

 The controller creates the initial state of the page by returning a hash object of values and promises from its `load()` method.
 The IMA.js then waits for all